Chronology of discoveries of water on Mars: Mars Exploration Rovers

-The Mars Rovers Spirit and Opportunity found a great deal of evidence for past water on Mars.
+The Mars rovers Spirit and Opportunity found much evidence for past water on Mars.
 Designed to last only three months, both were still operating after more than six years.
-Spirit got trapped in a sand pit in 2006, with NASA officially cutting with the rover in 2011.
-Opportunity lost contact with NASA on June 10, 2018 and its mission was declared complete on February 13, 2019.
+Spirit got trapped in a sand pit in 2009, with NASA officially declaring the end of the mission in 2011.
+Opportunity lost contact with NASA on June 10, 2018, and its mission was declared complete on February 13, 2019.

 Spirit landed in what was thought to be a huge lake bed.
 However, the lake bed had been covered over with lava flows, so evidence of past water was initially hard to detect.
-As the mission progressed and the Rover continued to move along the surface more and more clues to past water were found.

 On March 5, 2004, NASA announced that Spirit had found hints of water history on Mars in a rock dubbed "Humphrey".
-Raymond Arvidson, the McDonnell University Professor and chair of Earth and planetary sciences at Washington University in St. Louis, reported during a NASA press conference: "If we found this rock on Earth, we would say it is a volcanic rock that had a little fluid moving through it."
 In contrast to the rocks found by the twin rover Opportunity, this one was formed from magma and then acquired bright material in small crevices, which look like crystallized minerals.
-If this interpretation holds true, the minerals were most likely dissolved in water, which was either carried inside the rock or interacted with it at a later stage, after it formed.
+The minerals could be dissolved in water, which was either carried inside the rock or interacted with it at a later stage, after it formed.

-By Sol 390 (Mid-February 2005), as Spirit was advancing towards "Larry's Lookout", by driving up the hill in reverse, it investigated some targets along the way, including the soil target, "Paso Robles", which contained the highest amount of salt found on the red planet.
-The soil also contained a high amount of phosphorus in its composition, however not nearly as high as another rock sampled by Spirit, "Wishstone".
-Squyres said of the discovery, "We're still trying to work out what this means, but clearly, with this much salt around, water had a hand here".
+By Sol 390 (Mid-February 2005), as Spirit was advancing towards "Larry's Lookout", it investigated some targets along the way, including the soil target "Paso Robles", which contained the highest amount of salt found on Mars.
+The soil also contained a high amount of phosphorus in its composition; however, not nearly as high as that of another rock sampled by Spirit, "Wishstone".